 Review Of Disney Yacht Club Resort Standard View Room

-As we entered our Yacht Club Resort Standard View Room I immediately noticed several things to like.
-The room felt open and spacious with great little nautical details throughout.
+Entering the Yacht Club Resort Standard View Room I immediately noticed several things.
+The room feels open and spacious with great nautical details throughout.

 Please note that a Yacht Club Resort Standard View room can have any of the following configurations: 2 Queen Beds and 1 Day Bed or 1 Queen Bed and 1 Twin-Size Sleeper Chair and 1 Day Bed or 1 King Bed or 1 King Bed and 1 Day Bed.

-There is a huge wooden closet in the entryway with an in-room safe, several shelves, a full length mirror, and areas for hanging long and short items.
-An iron and foldable ironing board are also located on one of the closet shelves.
+A huge wooden closet along the entryway contains an in-room safe, several shelves, a full length mirror, and areas for hanging long and short items.
+Find an iron and foldable ironing board on one of the closet shelves.

 Yacht Club Standard Room Bedroom Area

 From the entryway you can see the entire bedroom area.
 The bedroom decor is a mix of dark wood with cream, navy, and brass accents.
 If you need more storage space than the closet provides, there is a large dresser in the room just below the wall mounted television.
 This dresser also has several electrical outlets which is extra helpful now that we are using Magic Band+.

-The room has a desk and chair.
-The desk is actually two different pieces: the normal desk and then hidden underneath is a rolling table.
+The room also has a desk and chair.
+The desk is actually two different pieces: the normal desk and a rolling table underneath.
 This gives extra table space in case you want to eat in the room, write, or draw.

 The Yacht Club Resort Standard Room has a sliding glass door leading out to a small patio or balcony.
 There are cute blackout curtains on the window and door leading to the balcony.
 Look closely at the curtains to find fake constellations of some favorite Disney characters.